-Swiss rolls are my ultra favourite (okay let me correct that… I have many favourites, and Swiss rolls are one of them…) – soft, light and fluffy cake with yummy-licious whipped cream/buttercream inside.
-I’ve always loved them for breakfast, tea, and even supper.
-However, I’ve never tried making one myself.
-There’s this thing about Swiss rolls that I find them very challenging – it seems so difficult and impossible and that I have the perception that only bakeries and pro-bakers can make them successfully.
+Swiss rolls are one of my favourites – soft, light and fluffy cake with yummy-licious whipped cream / buttercream inside.
+However I find making them very challenging – it seems so difficult and impossible and that I have the perception that only bakeries and pro-bakers can make them successfully.

 I cannot really explain why I wanted to make a Swiss roll eventually.
 I guess it’s partly due to the fact that I’ve not eaten any good Swiss rolls recently – the cakes themselves were good, but the amount of whipped cream/buttercream the bakeries used was so pathetic that I can hardly taste it.
 And I guess a part of me wanted to try making something more challenging during this last school holiday before I enter into the workforce.
 Doesn’t really make much sense, does it?

 I made a chocolate Swiss roll – using good quality cocoa powder and plain flour.